frozenspider/adsl-watcher/README.md

 ### 1.5
 * Fixed improper autoupdate behaviour of timestamp column
-* Implemented frequent data recording, stored temporarily for recent data only ** This allows gathering detailed statistics for the past day or so (configurable), with excessive data being combed out gradually as the time passes
+* Implemented frequent data recording, stored temporarily for recent data only
+  * This allows gathering detailed statistics for the past day or so (configurable), with excessive data being combed out gradually as the time passes
+* Upvel UR344AN4G+ detector now reuses the same session after initial login if possible
+  * This fixes spamming log with `2017-10-31 14:15:20 [Informational] WEB: WEB user <admin> login`

 ### 1.4
 * Updated to sbt 1.0.2